 This scenario describes a Cloud Organization with a hybrid environment in which part of the services are hosted in GCP while some of the applications are kept in their on-premises datacenters.

 While different services and applications in the cloud are owned by different departments operating autonomously, a common connectivity with on-premises datacenters must be available to the different cloud applications.
-Additionally, the connectivity and security rules across services and from/to the on-premises datacenter are controlled by Network and Security administrators within the Cloud Organization.
+Additionally, the connectivity and security rules across services and from/to the on-premises datacenter are controlled by Network and Security admins within the Cloud Organization.

 The administration of the services and its connectivity exhibit the following properties in this scenario: